YinJC/uk-tex-faq/FAQ-crossref.md

----
-layout: page
-title: LaTeX gets cross-references wrong
+# LaTeX gets cross-references wrong
----

 Sometimes, however many times you run LaTeX, the cross-references are just wrong.
 A likely reason is that you have placed the label